TheOpenSuite/A-complete-HMIS/README.md

 ➕ **Reception Dashboard**
 - New and old patients are checked
-- Doctor selection based on least patients
+- Doctor selection based on availability (least assigned patients)
 - Multi-department coordination
 - Outpatient doctor management
 - Scheduling patients
 - Insurance verification (Coming Soon!)

 ### System Improvements
-- Each role with the appropriate intefaces for their role
+- Each role with the appropriate interfaces for their role
-- Each Doctor can only see assigned patient
+- Each doctor can only see assigned patients
 - Appointment Scheduling
-- Role-Based Access Control (Not Fully Complete/Secure)
+- Role-Based Access Control (Partially Implemented; Security Enhancements in Progress)

 <!-- ## 🛠️ Installation -->
 ## 🧪 Testing with XAMPP